In the spring of 2019, the USPTA was granted full accreditation by the USTA, making us the first USTA-accredited tennis-teaching organization.

 - Starting in 2021, existing USPTA members

 must become Safe Play compliant.
-And, we are going to increase the
+We are also going to increase the

-number of continuing education requirements when the new three-year
+number of continuing education requirements when the new 3-year

 education cycle begins in January 2020.